Is internal recruitment always the best option?

 Keep your internal recruitment in mind

-Also, don’t be afraid to take references on both the RPO and the consultant that will be assigned to you.
+Also, don’t be afraid to get references for both the RPO and the consultant that will be assigned to you.
 Social media searches and past clients will give you a lot of insight.
 If an appointed consultant isn’t working out for you either, don’t hesitate to ask for a replacement.

 Internal recruitment teams are the way of the future and technology is making it easier and easier for companies to manage their recruitment process.
 You can also expect digital processes to keep evolving.
 Remember, candidates are evolving at the same pace, so you must strengthen your hiring processes if you want to be seen as an employer of choice.